nhatch/mcts/readme.md

 play.play()
 ```

-The possible moves are 1, 2, ..., 6 corresponding to the six buckets in your row.
+The possible moves are 1, 2, ..., 6 corresponding to the six buckets in your row (the top one).
 The seventh bucket is your store.

 The capturing rule is not implemented.